Bringing Light to the Shadows of Health Care

 Many workers suffer chronic pain from those jobs, which leads to pain medicine abuse.

-They bring with them families and children who need help coping with anxiety, loss of friends and the other challenges of moving to a new town.
+Or issues from children who come to the Permian Basin with their parents who work in the oil fields and who need help coping with anxiety, loss of friends and the other challenges of moving to a new town.

 Add in other issues, like the older population, who suffer from being alone or struggle to care for a sick spouse, and the need grows.